Songonge/ALX-Data-Analytics/Week 6/Overview of Week 6.md

 An **empathy map** is a visual tool that shows a user’s responses during an interview.
 It helps designers understand their users' needs, thoughts, and feelings.
 It is typically used during the user research and ideation stages of a design process to create a shared understanding of the user’s experience and to inform the design process.

 An empathy map typically consists of four quadrants that represent different aspects of the user’s experience: what the user says, does, thinks, and feels.
 The quadrants are further divided into sub-sections that help identify specific aspects of the user’s experience, such as their motivations, pain points, and goals.
 The following figure shows an [empathy map](https://th.bing.com/th/id/OIP.FoZELdtU-kb48rsBn2iC5QAAAA?rs=1&pid=ImgDetMain).
 <figure>
   <img src="https://github.com/Songonge/ALX-Data-Analytics/blob/main/Week 6/EmpathyMap.jpg" width=50% height=50% alt="alt text">
   <figcaption>Figure: Empathy Map </figcaption>
 </figure>
 <br/><br/>

+> [!IMPORTANT]
+> Using an empathy map gives designers a deeper understanding of their users’ needs, behaviors, and emotions.
+This information can then be used to inform design decisions and create solutions that meet the needs and expectations of the user.